Eino Tamm: Personal life

-Eino Tamm has six children, six grandchildren, and one great-grandchild.
+Eino Tamm has six children, six grandchildren, and two great-grandchildren.

 Tamm's parents were farmers (during the Soviet time, collective farm workers) Jaan Tamm (1918–1977) and Linda Tamm (b.
 Linda Mitt) (1924–2011).

-Tamm's maternal grandfather, Jüri Mitt, was arrested and deported to Siberia by the Soviet regime.
+Tamm's maternal grandfather, Jüri Mitt, participated in the Estonian War of Independence.
+He was arrested and deported to Siberia by the Soviet regime in 1945.
 He was released in 1953, after which he returned to Estonia.

 Tamm's parents had four sons, of whom he is the youngest.

 In 1971, he married Helle Põld, a fellow law student at the University of Tartu.
 Helle Tamm did not complete her law studies and later, after graduating from Tallinn Pedagogical University, became a librarian.
-They have four children – two sons and two daughters –, as well as six grandchildren and one great-grandchild.
+They have four children – two sons and two daughters –, as well as six grandchildren and two great-grandchildren.
 They divorced in 1995.

-In 1997, Tamm married piano teacher Sirje Subbe.
+In 1997, Tamm married Sirje Subbe, a piano teacher and a founder of the Estonian Suzuki Association.
 Eino Tamm and Sirje Subbe-Tamm have a son and a daughter.
+Sirje Subbe-Tamm died in 2023.